gobravedave/C4-Plantuml-Helper/discovery.md

 ---

 ### [PlantUML](https://plantuml.com/)

 [Jebbs VSC extension ](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml) has a 5 star rating and provides the ability to preview, save diagrams as svg/png.

 The following extension setting allow you to render the plantuml script when previewing markdown document.

-If you feel OK to share your models you can use the official server https://www.plantuml.com/plantuml.
-The alernative is to setup you own server which is beyond the scope of this article.

 ```code
 "plantuml.server": "https://www.plantuml.com/plantuml"
 ```

+Only use https://www.plantuml.com/plantuml if you are OK to share your models.
+The alernative is to setup you own server which is beyond the scope of this article.

 C4 Modelling is supported via the inclusion of [plantuml-stdlib](https://github.com/plantuml-stdlib) into your script.